Shots-of-Rhapsody/Shots-of-Rhapsody/src/content/posts/when-we-last-were-us/when-we-last-were-us.md

 ---
 title: "Where We Last Were Us"
 published: 2025-10-01
 description: Two voices.
 One place.
 Never again the same.
+image: "./When we last were us.jpg"
 tags: [Poetic, Dialogue, Voices, Romance, Love]
 category: Romance
 draft: false